hexagoncircle/ryan-mulligan-dev/src/blog/css-custom-prop-fallbacks.md

 The gap spacing between each row of items will now be `2rem` while the columns stick to the default `--gap` size of `1rem`.

-## Guaranteed-Invalid Values
+## Guaranteed-invalid values

 `--row-gap` and `--column-gap` are both set to the `initial` keyword because it's a [guaranteed-invalid value](https://drafts.csswg.org/css-variables/#guaranteed-invalid-value) in custom properties.
 This means that these two custom property values will become invalid and use a fallback if one is available.
 In the example above, since `--row-gap` and `--column-gap` are invalid, the fallback `--gap` value is applied.

-## Why not just use fallbacks?
+## Why not only use fallbacks?

-Custom properties can have more than one fallback value—a concept Miriam Suzanne refers to as custom property "stacks" in [this article](https://css-tricks.com/using-custom-property-stacks-to-tame-the-cascade/), which I love.
-This is also where I discovered how `initial` works in custom properties.
+Custom properties can have more than one fallback value—a concept Miriam Suzanne refers to as [custom property "stacks" in this article](https://css-tricks.com/using-custom-property-stacks-to-tame-the-cascade/), which I love.
+It's also where I discovered how `initial` works in custom properties.

 So then if custom properties can have multiple fallback values, could we instead write our CSS like this?